 I’ve shared quite a bit here before about our schedule when it comes to working from home (especially with kids), but I’ve never really gotten into the nitty gritty of time management.
 This is one of the things I get asked about most often — how we manage to actually get things done while working from home.
 Honestly, working from home can sound like a dream if you hate offices, but it takes a ton of discipline and a lot of cultivating to really get to a place where you’re productive.

 Wanna know a secret?
-We’ve got something in the works for later this year that really digs deep into this whole topic that I cannot wait to share.
+There is a WHOLE LOT more where this came from, in our course the Productivity Tool Kit.
+We’ll be opening enrollment soon.
 But in the meantime, I compiled five actionable ideas that I literally use every day to manage my time.
 So here are our best time management tricks for working from home!

 Time Management Tricks for Working From Home